 - Lampshaded sometimes when some characters actually do mistake him for a girl, or aren't sure what gender he is.

 - Kaeloo has no visible features which distinguish her from the males whilst other females are given breasts, curves and eyelashes.
-Possible Fridge Brilliance in that said other females have only been seen in men's magazines.
+Possible Fridge Brilliance in that she is a frog, and hence would not have breasts or hair.
 Played Straight in the games she and her friends play, as fake moustaches and bows are often donned.

 - Spinelli shares a first name with The Ashleys clique... and nothing else.
 She does wear a skirt, but she gender-neutralizes it with her very masculine boots, coat, and hat.
 She has pigtails though, so she's not completely neutralized.